EnlightFragments/enlightfragments.github.io/_posts/2021-01-30-about-human.markdown

 2. Having inflated ego makes it much harder to do what you want.
 It makes you think "What should I do to be better?" instead of "What I want to do?".

 3. It helps a lot when you understand your own intentions.
+Coverted motives.
 That's when you stop to think about yourself as an overgrown experimental rat.

 4. Take a look at what you see every day and ask yourself on what it is all about?
 Which mechanisms it supposed to trigger?